Chapter 23.90

 23.90.040 Development standards.

-Pursuant to Sections 65852.2 and 65852.22 of the Government Code, accessory dwelling units shall be permitted on single-family and multifamily residential parcels by the Development Services Director when the following conditions are met.
+Pursuant to Section 66314 et seq. of the California Government Code, accessory dwelling units shall be permitted on single-family and multifamily residential parcels by the Community Development Director when the following conditions are met.
 All other development standards shall be in compliance with the underlying zone district.

 A. Accessory dwelling units may be located either attached to or located within the proposed or existing primary dwelling, including attached garages, storage areas, or similar uses, or an accessory structure, or detached from the proposed or existing primary dwelling and located on the same lot as the proposed or existing primary dwelling.